-Removing concrete curb, and concrete curb and gutter, will be measured by length in metres along the base of the curb face, or along the flow line of the gutter.
+Removal of concrete curb, and concrete curb and gutter, will be measured by the length, in metres, of structure removed; measured along the base of the curb face, or along the flow line of the gutter.
+Measurement will be to the nearest 0.1 m.

-Concrete curb, and concrete curb and gutter, measured as provided, will be paid for at the price bid per metre, respectively, for "Removing Curb" and "Removing Curb and Gutter", which payment shall be compensation in full for excavating, breaking down, removing, hauling, salvaging or disposal of material, backfilling, and all labour, tools, and incidentals necessary to complete the work in accordance with the specifications.
+Payment for this work will be made at the unit prices bid for "Concrete Curb - Remove and Dispose" and "Concrete Curb and Gutter - Remove and Dispose", as applicable, and will be full compensation for excavating; breaking down; removing, hauling and disposing of the material; backfilling; and all labour, equipment, tools and incidentals necessary to complete the Work to the satisfaction of the Consultant.